-At the date dards and Interpretations issued but not yet effective e of authorisation of these financial statements, the Group has not adopted the follow been issued but are not yet effective.
-They will be effective on or after the dates descri New, ame ended and revised Standards and Interpretations effective from IFRS 9 The Group has early applied IFRS 9 (issued in November 2009 and October 2010) as at 1 January 2011 which included new requirements for the classification and measurement of financial assets and financial liabilities as well as for derecognition.
+At the date of authorisation of these financial statements, the Group has not adopted the following Standards and Interpretations that have been issued but are not yet effective.
+They will be effective on or after the dates described below.

+New, amended and revised Standards and Interpretations effective from IFRS 9 The Group has early applied IFRS 9 (issued in November 2009 and October 2010) Annual periods beginning on or as at 1 January 2011 which included new requirements for the classification and after 1 January 2018 measurement of financial assets and financial liabilities as well as for derecognition.
 However, the Group has not yet applied the requirements for general hedge accounting (issued in November 2013) and another revised version of IFRS issued in July 2014 which mainly includes a) impairment requirements for financial assets and b) limited amendments to the classification and measurement requirements by introducing a "fair value through other comprehensive income" (FCTOCI) measurement category for certain simple debt instruments.
 Financial liabilities are classified in a similar manner than under IAS 39, however there are differences in the requirements applying to the measurement of an entity's own credit risk, only for financial liabilities that are designated on initial recognition as at FVTOCI.
-Annual periods beginning on or after 1 January 2018 IFRS 10/ IAS 28 Amends IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) to clarify the treatment of the sale or contribution of assets from an investor to its associate or joint venture, as follows: require full recognition in the investor's financial statements of gains and losses arising on the sale or contribution of assets that constitute a business (as defined in IFRS 3 Business Combinations) require the partial recognition of gains and losses where the assets do not constitute a business, i.e. a gain or loss is recognised only to the extent of the unrelated investors' interests in that associate or joint venture.
-These requirements apply regardless of the legal form of the transaction, e.g. whether the sale or contribution of assets (resulting in loss of control of the subsidiary), or by the direct sale of the assets themselves.
-Annual periods beginning on or after 1 January 2016 IFRS 11 Amends IFRS 11 Joint Arrangements to require an acquirer of an interest in a joint operation in which the activity constitutes a business (as defined in IFRS 3 Business Combinations) to: apply all of the business combinations accounting principles in IFRS 3 and other IFRSs, except for those principles that conflict with the guidance in IFRS 11 disclose the information required by IFRS 3 and other IFRSs for business combinations.
-The amendments apply both to the initial acquisition of an interest in joint operation, and the acquisition of an additional interest in a joint operation (in the latter case, previously held interests are not remeasured).
-Annual periods beginning on or after 1 January 2016 IFRS 15 The new Standard IFRS 15 establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
-IFRS 15 will supersede the current revenue recognition guidance including IAS 18 Revenue, IAS 11 Construction Contracts and the related Interpretations when it becomes effective.
-The core principle of IFRS 15 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange Annual periods beginning on or after 1 January 2018 for those goods or services.
-Specifically, the Standard introduces a 5-step
+IFRS 15 The new Standard IFRS 15 establishes a single comprehensive model for entities Annual periods beginning on or to use in accounting for revenue arising from contracts with customers.
+IFRS 15 after 1 January 2018 will supersede the current revenue recognition guidance including IAS 18 Revenue, IAS 11 Construction Contracts and the related Interpretations when it becomes effective.
+The core principle of IFRS 15 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Specifically, the Standard introduces a 5-step approach to revenue.
 Under IFRS 15, an entity recognises revenue when (or as) a performance obligation is satisfied, i.e. when "control" of the goods or services underlying the particular performance obligation is transferred to the customer.
 Far more prescriptive guidance has been added in IFRS 15 to deal with specific scenarios.
+Furthermore, extensive disclosures are required by IFRS 15.
 Unlike the scope of IAS 18, the recognition and measurement of interest income and dividend income from debt and equity investments are no longer within the scope of IFRS 15.
-Instead, they are within the scope of IFRS 9 Financial approach to revenue.
+Instead, they are within the scope of IFRS 9 Financial Instruments.